By Alyssa Gregory

 Remember: Business Is Business

 First thing you should do?
 Stop taking things personally.
-I know, that is very hard to do when your business is your baby, a part of you, and it hurts like hell when a potential client or customer says no and walks right on by.
+I know, that is very hard to do when your business is your baby, a part of you, and it hurts when a potential client or customer says no and walks right on by.
 But you need to figure out a way to separate your business from yourself, or every rejection that comes your way is going to eat away at your confidence and make it virtually impossible to keep moving forward.

 You’re in business to DO business, not to pad your ego.
 Just like you go to the gym to work out, not attend a fashion show.
 So focus on what you’re doing, chalk up loses as a necessary part of business, and look for opportunities to do what you’re doing better.